Blueberry Bread Pudding

 - 2 teaspoons vanilla extract

 To make the bread pudding:

-Place about half of the bread cubes in pan.
-Place cream cheese and 1 cup blueberries evenly over the bread.
-Top with remaining bread.
+- Place about half of the bread cubes in pan.
+Place the cream cheese and 1 cup of the blueberries evenly over the bread.
+Top with the remaining bread.

-Whisk together eggs, milk, sugar, butter, vanilla, and lemon juice.
-Pour over bread mixture.
-Press bread down into egg mixture as needed.
+- Whisk together the eggs, milk, sugar, butter, vanilla, and lemon juice.
+Pour over the bread mixture.
+Press the bread down into the egg mixture as needed.
 Sprinkle with almonds.

-Let bread pudding stand for 5 minutes before serving.
+- Let the bread pudding stand for 5 minutes before serving.

 To make the sauce:

-Place remaining blueberries and preserves in a saucepan and stir to combine.
+- Place the remaining blueberries and preserves in a saucepan and stir to combine.
 Cook over low heat until warm.

 *The smaller you can cut the cream cheese, the better.
 You want to get a little cream cheese in every bite!